Spyderbat

 Infrastructure Prerequisites

-Please refer to the following guide on how to install Spyderbat Nano Agent into a Kubernetes cluster.
+Please refer to on how to install Spyderbat Nano Agent into a Kubernetes cluster.

 Installing Falco Sidekick Using Helm Chart